D4RK-M3TA/littleLemonBackEndProj/README.md

 1. Create a new account or log in if you already have one.
 2. As an administrator, you can manage products, view sales data, and track inventory levels.
 3. As a regular user, you can view products, add them to the cart, and place orders.
-4. Use the search functionality to find specific products by name or description.
+4. Use the search functionality to find specific products by name or description

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, feel free to create a pull request or open an issue.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Thank you for checking out Lemon Web Application.
-We hope you find it useful and enjoy using it!
-If you have any questions or need assistance, please feel free to contact us.
-Happy coding! 🍋